awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 }
 ```

-## Allow read\-only access to anomaly detection<a name="example-policy-ce-ad"></a>
+## Allow read\-only access to AWS Cost Anomaly Detection<a name="example-policy-ce-ad"></a>

-To allow IAM users read\-only access to anomaly detection, use the following policy to grant them access\. `ce:ProvideAnomalyFeedback` is optional as a part of the read\-only access\.
+To allow IAM users read\-only access to AWS Cost Anomaly Detection, use the following policy to grant them access\. `ce:ProvideAnomalyFeedback` is optional as a part of the read\-only access\.

 ```
 {